oxiginedev/modilla-backend-test/README.md

 ## Documentation

 Endpoints have been documented with Postman.
-Find the collection here
+Find the collection within the `docs` folder

 ## API Responses